bobb34/QST/README.md

 Change the QST interface to your own language.

-QST will easily handle 100's of simultaneous users.
+QST will easily handle 100's of simultaneous users and can scale to thousands.

 Runs on all major operating systems.